• Overview

 Description

-HCL DevOps Control is a Git repository hosting service.
-The HCL DevOps Control plug-in enables users to import Git artifacts by querying pull requests and commit, facilitating seamless integration and management of project resources.
+DevOps Control is a Git repository hosting service.
+The DevOps Control plug-in enables users to import Git artifacts by querying pull requests and commits, facilitating seamless integration and management of project resources.

 Quick Info